DivakarMaurya/CS-404---Embedded-Systems/hw05/ReadMe.txt

 # Comments from Mark A. Yoder

-0  Memory Map  -- Missing
+5  Memory Map
 5  mmap2.c
 0  gpioThru.c - I get a error when compiling
 0  Proposal		- Missing
 0  Not Late

-Grade 5/25
+Grade 10/25

 ------------------------------------------------